-For this waiver amendment, the Department of Social Services (DSS), MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) invited the public to comment on the Structured Family Caregiving Waiver (SFCW) amendment.
+For this Waiver application, the Missouri Department of Social Services (DSS), MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS), held a public forum where the public was invited to comment on the Structured Family Caregiving Waiver (SFCW) initial application.
+The public forum was held September 27, 2019.